 Clinical Practice Resources

 AABB, with the valued assistance of its expert member committees, develops a variety of resources to help guide professionals in keeping abreast of clinical issues in transfusion medicine.
-AABB is a leader in producing clinical practice guidelines for utilization of blood components.
-In addition, the association develops informational documents and guidance regarding a wide range of clinical and technical topics facing transfusion medicine providers.
+AABB is a leader in producing clinical practice guidelines for utilization of blood components in the U.S. and internationally.
+In addition, the association develops informational documents and guidance regarding a wide range of clinical and technical topics facing transfusion medicine professionals.

 COVID-19 Convalescent Plasma: 2022 Clinical Practice Guidelines from AABB